 The cost of needed new facilities to serve students is greater than may be funded by fees alone.
-The school district will seek additional funding or reductions in cost from all sources.
+The school district will seek additional funding and reductions in costs in order to provide the needed facilities.
 It is anticipated that bond funds, state funds, existing agreements with builders, other local funds, and future state reimbursement will provide sufficient funding to build the needed school projects.
 Funding, including borrowing based on fees expected more than five years in the future, may be used to allow projects to begin construction to better meet public needs.